Black Bears at the Nickel Preserve

 Black bears, once common in Oklahoma, are making a comeback.

-After an absence of perhaps a century or more, black bear have returned to the Nickel Preserve.
+After an absence of perhaps a century or more, black bear have returned to the J.T.
+Nickel Preserve.
 At least two individuals now reside on the preserve, and the population is expected to continue to grow in future years.
 The new immigrants are the result of an expanding population in eastern Oklahoma and western Arkansas.

 Since the preserve was initiated in 2000, conservation planners have hoped that bears would return.
 Two separate sightings were reported last spring near the west entrance.
 In July, scent stations were put in place to systematically survey much of the preserve.
 After observing some very probable sign, a remote camera documented a bear on the Payne Tract in the western part of the preserve.